Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/technology/user-interface.md

 * [Q&A: Any chance of you putting a daily limit in the game?](../../transcriptions/yt-vgxwqJg7o2A.md) https://www.youtube.com/watch?v=vgxwqJg7o2A
 * [Q&A: When will "coal" be "Coal" on the Resource Scanner?](../../transcriptions/yt-p-Zd7qm0D6E.md) https://www.youtube.com/watch?v=p-Zd7qm0D6E

+# August 25th, 2020 Livestream
+* Q&A: Today I Learned - there's a mass dismantle? https://clips.twitch.tv/OnerousGlamorousMoonAllenHuhu
+* Q&A: Water Extractors need to snap to grid https://clips.twitch.tv/ExuberantAmorphousCarrotNononoCat
+* Q&A: Set a specific Foundation as the keystone https://clips.twitch.tv/GoodAnimatedSproutPipeHype
+* Q&A: Grid- a radius would be perfect https://clips.twitch.tv/GeniusConcernedEggDogFace
+* Q&A: A mark on pipes to show the meters ? https://clips.twitch.tv/AltruisticSuperBobaBudBlast
+* Q&A: What about a Tutorial System? https://clips.twitch.tv/EntertainingTenuousCasettePeteZaroll

 # December 19th, 2019 Livestream
 * [Q&A: Favourite problem to solve in the UI so far?](../../transcriptions/yt-cONX37SiszU.md) https://www.youtube.com/watch?v=cONX37SiszU
 * [Q&A: Can we put the "Nani‽" back in?](../../transcriptions/yt-sn0yrFw_Lfw.md) https://www.youtube.com/watch?v=sn0yrFw_Lfw